 Bursting with beauty and meaning, the rose is the world’s favourite flower and it’s easy to understand the universal appeal.
 So, you’ll be pleased to know that all varieties are pet-friendly!
 With their eye-catching colour and perfectly formed petals, roses make the perfect arrangement for your home.
 When styling your vase of flowers, bear in mind that they are a focal flower which means they’re designed to stand out from the rest and will enhance the overall shape of your arrangement.

 Some flowers, such as lilies, are notorious for being highly toxic to cats, however there are some blooms that aren’t quite as well-known for being a danger to our four legged friends.
-Here’s a list of common flowers pet owners should avoid;
+Here’s a list of common flowers and foliage pet owners should avoid;